 Use at least a four layer board with a power and ground plane.
-Locate CMOS (TTL) swings away from the LVDS lines to prevent coupling from the CMOS lines to the LVDS lines.
+Locate CMOS (TTL) signals away from the LVDS lines to prevent coupling from the CMOS lines to the LVDS lines.
 Closely-coupled differential lines of 100 Ohms are typically recommended for LVDS interconnect.
 The closely-coupled lines help to ensure that coupled noise will appear as common-mode and thus is rejected by the receivers.
-Also the tight coupled lines will radiate less.
+The tightly coupled lines will also radiate less.